deepaknreddy/Learn/terraform/cdktf/cdktf-intro-architecture.md

+(to use modules written in typescript and provision infra using module block with HCL : https://developer.hashicorp.com/terraform/cdktf/concepts/hcl-interoperability )

 ### * install cdktf from cdktf-installation.md
 1. CDKTF synthesizes infrastructure that you define in a supported programming language into JSON configuration files that Terraform can use to manage infrastructure.
 2.The following diagram shows how synthesizing a CDKTF application produces a series of artifacts in a designated output folder.
 You can then either use the JSON file with Terraform directly or provision your infrastructure using CDKTF CLI commands.